negrutiu/nsis-nscurl/NScurl.readme.md

 Connect timeout (default: 5m)

 `time` applies to each re/connection attempt.
-By default `NScurl` aborts the transfer if connecting times out.
+By default, `NScurl` aborts the transfer if connecting times out.
 Use `/INSIST` parameter to request multiple attempts to re/connect.

 `time` represents the timeout period in milliseconds. `s`, `m` or `h` suffixes are allowed.